TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Discussion

 \subsection{Overall Refinement Results}

-Using the original image generated by GPT-4o as the baseline, we organized the experiment.
-As shown in Table \ref{tab:edit}, after just one iteration, the accuracy and score increased largely, indicating that accurately identifying key errors can significantly improve diagram quality.
+Using the original image generated by GPT-Image as the baseline, we conducted the experiment.
+As shown in Table \ref{tab:edit}, after just one iteration, the accuracy and score increased markedly, indicating that accurately identifying key errors can significantly improve image quality.
 As the editing proceeded, the overall quality continued to increase substantially.
 This demonstrates that when rubrics are used as explicit and executable guidance signals, they can continually enhance fine-grained correctness across tasks.